eepycloud/Network-Security-Predictive-and-Prescriptive-Analytics/README.md

 - Python 3.x
 - Libraries: `pandas`, `numpy`, `scikit-learn`, `matplotlib`, `seaborn`

-##Data
+## Data
 - The data set that was used will be found here in this link:( https://drive.google.com/file/d/1PRI2NuJPBIk_P79ROy6C15OytN7F4PjD/view?usp=sharing )
-- Google Drive Link

-There is also a metadata.txt file that explains the columns.
+- There is also a metadata.txt file that explains the columns.

 ## References
 All code and analysis are based on the tasks outlined in the assignments from the Data Analytics course at HTU.